jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 </div>
 ```

-The `render`-function creates a *mount-point*, that reactively combines some store's data with
+The `render`-function creates a *mount-point*, that reactively connect some store's data with
 some node in the DOM-tree.
 The created mount-point now takes care of
 reacting to new values and keep the UI-fragment up to date.